boldflight/BibleConverter/test_EPUB/output/mic.md

 Isn’t it Samaria’s doings?
 And what is Judah’s sin?
 Isn’t it Jerusalem’s doings?

-into a place for planting vineyards.
+[6] “I will turn Samaria into a heap of ruins in an open field, into a place for planting vineyards.
 I will dump the rubble of her walls down into the valley and lay bare her foundations.